1st Lieutenant John B. Putnam Jr.

 The B-17 buzzed the control tower and pulled up over a hanger.
 The neon blinker light atop the hanger sheared off most of the aircraft's left wing and the left horizontal stabilizer.
 The crippled bomber rolled over, barely missing the officers’ barracks, and crashed into the main barracks of the 83rd Fighter Squadron.
 All those in the bomber and one in the barracks died in the crash and the resulting explosion.
 It was the most significant loss of life in a single incident in Duxford’s forty years as an operational airfield.

 Lieutenant Putnam’s loss was ironic.
 Being a veteran of forty-four combat missions, he earned enough points for military discharge.

 John Putnam Jr. was born in 1921.
 He graduated from University School in 1939 and enrolled at Princeton.
 He never finished before enlisting in 1942.

 John loved duck hunting and nature, often spending hours in the woods to sketch and paint.
 A talented musician, he played piano by ear.
-He was very athletic having won the ski championships while attending boarding school in Switzerland.
+He was very athletic, having won the ski championships while attending boarding school in Switzerland.
 In a tryout at Princeton, he out jumped the ski team.
-He was offered a commission to teach ski troops but instead became a 1st lieutenant in the U.S. Army Air Corps during World War II.
+The Army offered him a commission to teach ski troops but instead became a 1st lieutenant in the U.S. Army Air Corps during World War II.